-We are big basketball fans in my family, as both of my sons have played competitively for many years.
+We are big basketball fans in our family, as both of my sons played competitively for many years.
 One thing I’ve always admired about both boys is that they are very team oriented and will often pass the ball even when they are within what appears to be close proximity to the net.
 While that stance and mindset has been really helpful in that neither of them subscribes to the “self as hero” mentality that can create a dependency upon one player to carry the whole team, it became clear recently that this supportiveness has limitations.

 The coach took my son aside and told him that he has to start to score some points now.
 While he is getting better at defending and assisting, it’s time for him to “up his game” and he was counting on him for 10 points per game for the rest of this season.
 When the coach mentioned this to me, I shared that I sense he is somewhat afraid to take the shot in case he misses.